 The Run mode of a project is where you can take your generated code for a spin.
-Tangram Pro™ uses the Dockerfile you provide when configuring your Build to create a Docker image and push that image to the Tangram Pro™ Docker registry.
-During a Run, Tangram Pro™ uses those images to run containers in it's own infrastructure while streaming logs back to you, so that you can quickly and effortlessly watch your code in action.
+Tangram Pro™ uses the Dockerfile you provide when configuring your build to create a container image and push that image to the Tangram Pro™ container registry.
+During a Run, Tangram Pro™ uses those images to run containers. while showing its execution via system logs, so that you can quickly and effortlessly watch your code in action.

 The interfaces (messages and transforms) available to use in your system design live in the FlexLang area.
 Flex is a Specification Language that allows you to define messages and transforms for component software interfaces.
 There are several built-in message standards and transforms that you can view.
 Or you can write your own Flex code directly in your web browser using the Flex Editor.

 Teams are groups of users who work together on Projects and Flex code.
 The Teams page displays all of the teams to which you belong.
 You can manage the users and settings for the Teams that you've created.